How Much Does it Cost to Build a House in New Mexico

 I am thinking of building a retreat/vacation cabin.

-I am having contractors tell me the cost should be between $100 and $115 per sq ft.
+I am hoping the cost will be between $100 and $115 per sq ft.

-Good question…a question that is surely on the minds of many people.
+Good question…a question that may be on the minds of many people.

 So, to help you get an idea of what it does cost to build a new house in the Socorro area, I picked what I think is an attractive house for the area to run a cost to build analysis.

 Let’s check out the approximate (rough) cost to build this house.

 This home features three bedrooms and three full baths.
 Plan includes optional Active Solar Details.
 A tiled foyer opens into a large living room with a unique Kiva fireplace.
 The master bedroom located on the upper level adjoins a private deck.
 An efficient “U” shaped kitchen with snack bar is located next to the dining area.
 Second master bedroom on first level with private bath opens onto a walled patio.

 Houseplans.com Southwestern House Plan116-217

 The perimeter of the building has 6 corners.